CloudHealth/cht_api_guide/perspectives_api.md

 ###Soft Delete

-The following Delete call (the default option) soft deletes a perspective if there are no dependences, such as, from policies or report subscriptions.
+The following Delete call (the default option) soft deletes a Perspective if there are no dependences, such as, from policies or report subscriptions.

 ```bash
 curl -s -H "Accept: application/json" -XDELETE "chapi.cloudhealthtech.com/v1/perspective_schemas/<perspective_id>?api_key=<api_key>"
 ```

 ###Force Delete
-To delete the perspective regardless of any dependency, you can add a **force** option, like so:
+To delete the Perspective regardless of any dependency, you can add a **force** option, like so:

 ```bash
 curl -s -H "Accept: application/json" -XDELETE "localhost:3000/v1/perspective_schemas/<perspective_id>?api_key=<api_key>&force=true"
 ```

 ###Hard Delete
 Deletion, by default, is a soft delete.
-Deleted perspective gets put into the Archive and can be resurrected (but any dependencies will have been dropped, they would have to be recreated).
+Deleted Perspective gets put into the Archive and can be resurrected (but any dependencies will have been dropped, they would have to be recreated).
 If we want to skip the archive and perform a hard-delete, there is the **hard_delete** option, like so:

 ```bash
 curl -s -H "Accept: application/json" -XDELETE "localhost:3000/v1/perspective_schemas/<perspective id>?api_key=<api_key>&force=true&hard_delete=true"